-Vulcan Value Partners All Cap.
-This portfolio strategy invests in companies of any size market capitalization, and any publicly-traded company with above average economics would be a potential investment in this portfolio.
+Vulcan Value Partners All Cap

+This portfolio strategy invests in companies of any size market capitalization, and any publicly-traded company with what we believe are above average economics would be a potential investment in this portfolio.
 As with the Vulcan Large Cap and Small Cap strategies, a core position in this portfolio is generally targeted to comprise 5% of the portfolio so that theoretically, the portfolio would hold 20 positions diversified across various industries.
-However, it is very rare that enough companies are sufficiently discounted to warrant this level of concentration, so concentration will vary with the price to value ratio.
+However, it is very rare that enough companies are sufficiently discounted in our opinion to warrant this level of concentration, so concentration will vary with our estimate of the price to value ratio.
 Vulcan will invest client assets in positions as small as 1% of the portfolio when price to value ratios are higher.
 Vulcan will not invest client assets in any business that is trading above its estimated fair value.